Music Composition

 Nomination Procedure

-Submission of a physical full score and electronic submission, through our online nomination form, of a recording of a professional-level performance of the complete work, documentation of the premiere, supporting letter from the nominator, the composer’s biography, a photo of the composer, and the completed online nomination form.
+Submission of a physical full score and electronic submission, through our online nomination form, of a recording of a professional-level performance of the complete work, documentation of the premiere, supporting letter from the nominator, the composer’s biography, and the completed online nomination form.
 Submission details follow in the online nomination form.
 The nomination form will include an entry agreement that will include that the score and recording will be kept by the University for archival purposes and details other requirements.

 The University of Louisville invites the submission of scores by outstanding composers throughout the world and has established the following rules and procedures for its selection of the winning work: